ContactEngineering/topobank/docs/deploy.rst

     sudo apt-get install git supervisor

-Make sure you DON'T have the follwing installed, since they run as docker-compose services in containers:
+Make sure you DON'T have the follwing installed, since they run as docker compose services in containers:

 - webserver (like nginx, apache)
 - postgresql